jstrick561/HW2/raspberry_pi_project.rst

 The building began: format sd drive; load raspbian noob image; boot sd disk in raspberry pi loading Raspbian Jessie OS; run update; load build-essential; load git-core; load vim-gtk; run update again; run upgrade; change raspberry configuration for keyboard and language (US not UK); load docker; cut; cut; solder; bang; screw; curse; solder again; bang; screw; curse some more; drill; bang; screw; and POOF!! **The Zumo Robot**.

 Oh no, now what!
 Oh, the program: program; program; test; program; test; start over; program; test; program; and POOF again!!
 The Zumo Robot moves.
-We completed our creation (as if you every complete a robot).
+We completed our creation (as if you ever complete a robot).

 As a quick recap, we got a Raspberry Pi and sd card.
 Loaded the sd card with software.
 Purchased a Zumo chassis, couple of small motors and a controller board to spin and control the wheels.
 Purchased a wireless keyboard and power bank to run the Raspberry Pi.
 Added a Distance Sensor to the mix.
 Put it all together.
 Programmed it up and POOF!!
 The Zumo Robot.